lindsayrgwatt/neighborhood/DEPLOY.md

 (Type `python manage.py help` and `python manage.py help --settings=neighborhood.settings.local` and you'll see the difference in the `Available subcommands` section)

+## local Gotchas

+running `fab prepare_deployment` from within the `neighborhood/neighborhood` directory will run all the tests and sync to a github repository.
+You'll need to set up your own repository, otherwise comment out the lines of `fabfile.py` that push to github.

 ## dotCloud Gotchas

 If you don't know anything about dotCloud, please read how to [get started with Django on dotCloud](http://docs.dotcloud.com/tutorials/python/django/).